MATT WESTON

 Matt won his second World Championship crown in Lake Placid in March 2025 to become Great Britain’s first multiple World Champion in a year that also saw him join Kristan Bromley and Alex Coomber as a multiple Overall World Cup winner.

 Matt became the first British man to win the Overall World Cup crown for 16 years when he claimed the eight-race title in March 2024, 12 months after finishing second to Germany's Olympic Champion, Christopher Grotheer.
+He retained that title in 2025 and again in 2026.

 Having become GB's first Skeleton World Champion for nine years and the first men's World Champ since 2015 when he won the global showpiece in St Moritz in January 2023 just a week after winning the European title in Altenberg, he joined Bromley, Shelley Rudman and Lizzy Yarnold as the only Brits to have won that stunning hat-trick of career golds.

-Matt now has six World Championship medals to his name, having twice won team silver with Tabby Stoecker in Winterberg and Lake Placid and with Laura Deas in St Moritz in addition to his individual silver in Winterberg and individual gold in Moritz and Placid.
+Matt now has six World Championship medals to his name, having twice won team silver with Tabby Stoecker in Winterberg and Lake Placid and with Laura Deas in St Moritz, in addition to his individual silver in Winterberg and individual gold in Moritz and Placid.

 Matt's meteoric rise to the highest level of international competition begun with a 15th-place finish in his debut race on the Europa Cup in Winterberg in December 2019, with a silver medal in Igls and bronze in Altenberg following just a month later.
 He stepped up to the World Cup circuit in St Moritz at the end of January 2020, won silver in Igls in December of that year and then gold at the same track in November 2021 for Great Britain's first men's World Cup win in almost 14 years.
-An Olympian just two years after making his World Cup debut, Matt finished 15th in Beijing in February 2022.
+An Olympian just two years after making his World Cup debut, Matt finished 15th in China in February 2022.

 A keen all-round sportsman, Matt is another one of the current crop of British Skeleton athletes to have represented his country in another sport prior to joining the programme in the summer of 2017.
 Matt practiced taekwondo up until the age of 17 when a serious injury brought that particular sporting career to an end.
 He won international honours for England and picked up medals at numerous UK and foreign-based meets, including gold and silver in the European Cup in Slovakia in 2012 and silver and bronze in the World Cup in Brighton in 2014.